 At a glance

 Airports: Mexico City International Airport (airport code MEX) and Felipe Ángeles International Airport (airport code NLU).
-MEX is closer to the city but very old; NLU opened in 2022 and beautiful, but farther away.
+MEX is closer to the city but old; NLU opened in 2022 and beautiful, but 1.5 hours away.
+I do NOT recommend flying in/out of NLU, even if the airline tickets are cheaper; stick to MEX.

 Currency: Peso ($ MXN)